mikelindberg/Cloud-workshops/Lab2.1/README.md

 5. After you created a new device click refresh on the IoT Device page until the new device appears.
 6. Select the device and copy the Connection string and add it to the iotDeviceConnectionString in the Simulator app
 7. Start the solution and verify that the simulator is sending messages to:
-8. IoT Hub – Look on the IoT Hub Overview page and see “Usage”
+8. IoT Hub ï¿½ Look on the IoT Hub Overview page and see ï¿½Usageï¿½
-9. Stream Analytics Job – Look on the Stream Analytics Overview page and see “Monitoring” there should be events coming in
+9. Stream Analytics Job ï¿½ Look on the Stream Analytics Overview page and see ï¿½Monitoringï¿½ there should be events coming in
 10. Under your storage account go to Blobs ? select your container ? drill down to the lowest level of the folder structure and verify that there is a payload
 11. Stop the Stream Analytics job
 12. Add Function App to your Resource group.